vitalets/npxd/README.md

 # npxd
-> Conveniently run [`npx`](https://nodejs.dev/learn/the-npx-nodejs-package-runner) commands inside Docker container
+> Conveniently run `npx` commands inside Docker container

-`npxd <command>` runs command inside Docker container no matter from where you call it:
+`npxd <command>` works like [`npx`](https://nodejs.dev/learn/the-npx-nodejs-package-runner) but runs command inside Docker container defined in `docker-compose.yml`.

+You can invoke it from either host machine or inside container:
- * if called from outside container - ensures container is running via `docker-compose up` and runs command via `docker-compose exec`
+ * if called from host machine - ensures container is running via `docker-compose up` and runs command via `docker-compose exec`
  * if called from inside container - just runs command ¯\\\_(ツ)\_/¯

-Just prepend `npxd ...` to scripts in `package.json`.

 ## Install
 ```
 npm i -D npxd